Filaments of crime: Informing policing via thresholded ridge estimation: Acknowledgments

 \section{Acknowledgments}

-We thank the City of Chicago and the Chicago Police Department for making the data used in this work freely accessible in a well-documented and frequently updated format.
-We also wish to express our thanks to Nicholas Corsaro, Cory Haberman, and Monsuru Adepeju for helpful suggestions and comments.
+We thank the City of Chicago and the Chicago Police Department for their open access data.
+We wish to express our gratitude to Nicholas Corsaro, Cory Haberman, and Monsuru Adepeju for helpful suggestions and comments.
+We also want to thank the two reviewers for their helpful comments in improving this paper.